netresearch/t3x-nr-extension-scanner-cli/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GPL-2.0-or-later license.
+By contributing, you agree that your contributions will be licensed under the MIT license.